Powers of Attorney

 There are some important issues to consider (not all of which are obvious), but once in place an LPA will save your loved ones a great deal of time, expense and worry when life is complicated enough.

 We can guide you through the entire process, including the registration paperwork.
-There are some useful guides below or get in touch to discuss your situation and how we can help.

 - Preparing and Registering a Property and Financial Affairs Lasting Powers of Attorney